Lake City Army Ammunition Plant

-Lake City Army Ammunition Plant (LCAAP) is a 3935 acre U.S. government-owned, contractor-operated facility in northeastern Independence, Missouri, that was established by Remington Arms in 1941 to manufacture and test small caliber ammunition for the U.S. Army.
+Lake City Army Ammunition Plant (LCAAP) is a 3935 acre U.S. government-owned, contractor-operated facility in northeastern Independence, Missouri.
+It produces ammunition for military and personal rifles.

+Lake City was established by Remington Arms in 1941 to manufacture and test small caliber ammunition for the U.S. Army.
 The facility has remained in continuous operation except for one 5-year period following World War II.
 As of July 2007, the plant produced nearly 1.4 billion rounds of ammunition per year.
 In addition, Lake City performs small caliber ammunition stockpile reliability testing and has ammunition and weapon testing responsibilities as the NATO National and Regional Test Center.
 LCAAP is the single largest producer of small arms ammunition for the United States Armed Forces.